Azure-Samples/azure-python-labs/4-postgres-citus/README.md

 ## Next steps

-If you have created an Azure Database for PostgreSQL- Hyperscale (Citus) for the purposes of this lab and you do not want to keep and continue to be billed for it, you can [delete](https://docs.microsoft.com/en-us/azure/postgresql/howto-hyperscale-read-replicas-portal#:~:text=To%20delete%20a%20server%20group,Select%20Delete.) it via the Azure Portal.
+If you do not want to keep and continue to be billed for the Azure database for Postgres-Hyperscale (Citus) server that we provisioned at the beginning of the lab, you can [delete](https://docs.microsoft.com/en-us/azure/postgresql/howto-hyperscale-read-replicas-portal#:~:text=To%20delete%20a%20server%20group,Select%20Delete.) it via the Azure Portal.

 You have successfully completed this lab.
 If you are interested in learning more about Hyperscale (Citus) please refer to our [Quickstart](https://docs.microsoft.com/en-us/azure/postgresql/hyperscale/) guide.